ShreyAC962/ShreyAC962/README.md

 <!--
   ┌────────────────────────────────────────────────────────────────────┐
-  │  GitHub Profile README for Shreya Chinthala                         │ │  HOW TO USE:                                                        │
+  │  GitHub Profile README for Shreya C                        │ │  HOW TO USE:                                                        │
   │  1.
-Create a repo named EXACTLY your GitHub username                │ │     (e.g. github.com/shreyachinthala/shreyachinthala)              │
+Create a repo named EXACTLY your GitHub username                │ │            │
   │  2.
 Put this file in it as README.md                               │
   │  3.
 Commit the assets/ folder too (header.svg lives there)         │
   │  4.
 Replace every  YOUR_GITHUB_USERNAME  and the LinkedIn URL       │